Paul, a prisoner for Christ Jesus, and Timothy our brother,

 1 Corinthians 13:1-2, 13 (ESV)

-Paul recognized that things (whether wealth and servants, or freedom) were inconsequential to modelling Jesus's love God, love others ethos.
+Paul recognized that things (whether wealth and servants, or freedom) were inconsequential to modelling Jesus’s love God, love others3 ethos.
 He wanted both Philemon and Onesimus to see worth in the other.
 Jesus, also, often focused on individual relationship.
-Whether a private conversation with a Pharisee or helping an outsider or giving financial advice; Jesus always made time to guide others into what it means to love God, so they could in turn love others the same.
+Whether a private conversation with a Pharisee4 or helping an outsider5 or giving financial advice6; Jesus always made time to guide others into what it means to love God, so they could in turn love others the same.
 In the book of Philemon we see Paul doing the very same.

 There’s evidence that Onesimus did become a free person and went on to be a leader in the church.
 We can’t know for sure, the evidence is circumstantial, but just imagine for a moment a slave becoming guiding force in the early church because his owner was asked (not ordered) to model God’s love.